calvinmowens/CropNetwork/README.md

 ## How to run...

 These instructions will be for IntelliJ:

+### Credits:
+I couldn't have built this without my amazing team:
+Sungeun Seb
+Selena Do
+Luke Kim
+Parth Shah
+❤️